 Furthermore, you could consider allocating one time window for different planned stops (for example, cleaning and maintenance).

 Unplanned production downtime results from machine breakdown so often that many sources name this category simply “Breakdowns” or “Equipment failure”.

 Downtime as a result of equipment failure or breakdown is an unplanned stop, however, an unplanned equipment failure could lead to the subsequent need to schedule a planned maintenance event at a later date.

-You should define equipment related losses in such a way that provides sufficient information of what exactly failed.
+You should define equipment-related losses in such a way that provides sufficient information on what exactly failed.
 For example, rather than logging downtime as “production line”, we should be able to record which part of the production line experienced failure.
 Or, in the case of a single production machine or CNC machine, it is useful to know which part of the machine caused the failure.

 Example: Bagging line

 Let’s look at an example of categorizing equipment failure related losses on a bagging line.
 Your own production process might be different, but you can use the same logic.
 There could be three areas of equipment loss on a bagging line:

 Examples may include: Weighing system/load cell, bag feed system, filler, stitching/sewing machine, bag sealing, labeling, bag printing.

 This is the equipment that is supplying the bagging line with products.
 Examples: blender, weighing system/load cell, feed hopper, conveyor section, screen, elevator, payloader, bulk intake system.